testsigmahq/testsigma-docs/src/pages/docs/elements/web-apps/verify-elements.md

 ---
 title: "Verifying elements in Chrome DevTools"
 metadesc: "Learn how to verify elements in Chrome DevTools during testing in Testsigma to avoid test case failures.
-Click here to know how to verify elements in DevTools."
+Click here to know how to verify elements in Chrome DevTools."
 noindex: false
 order: 6.28
 page_id: "Verify elements in Chrome DevTools"